 An esophageal spasm is an involuntary and often painful contraction in the esophagus, or food pipe.
-Painful esophageal spasms may disrupt a person’s life, but certain treatments and remedies can help relieve symptoms.
+Painful esophageal spasms may disrupt a person’s life, but certain treatments and remedies can help relieve the symptoms.

 - difficulty swallowing